Meet the Team!

 Kate Mountain

-For the past 6 years I have been working as a teaching assistant in a specialist setting for children with social, emotional and communications difficulties…
+I have many years experience working as a teaching assistant in a specialist setting for children with social, emotional and communications difficultiesβ¦

 I've always enjoyed the outdoors - me and my family are keen campers and walkers, an animal lover (with two dogs) and a big fan of board games.